 The Cooperative sponsors a defined benefit postretirement plan covering substantially all employees.
 The estimated cost for benefits that will be paid after retirement was being accrued by charges to expense over the employees' service period to the date they are eligible for benefits.
 Balance of liability is for accrued vacation and sick time at retirement.
-Eligible retirees will receive full cost of unused vacation and sick time at retirement.
-Eligible retirees will receive full cost of unused vacation and sick time at retirement.
 Eligible retirees will receive full cost of unused vacation and sick time at retirement date.
 The Plan is funded by the Cooperative on a "pay as you go" basis.
 As noted earlier ASC 715 requires the recognition of the funded status of pension plans and nonpension postretirement benefit plans as an asset or liability on the balance sheet, the recognition of changes in that funded status in the year in which they occur through other comprehensive income and the recognition of previously unrecognized gains, losses, prior service costs and credits and transition assets or liabilities as a component of accumulated other comprehensive income.

-The accrued postretirement benefits recorded in the consolidated balance sheets are \$454,000 and \$573,000 at December 31, 2022 and 2021.
+The accrued postretirement benefits recorded in the consolidated balance sheets are \$536,000 and \$454,000 at December 31, 2023 and 2022.